Thorvaldur Gylfason: Career

 Gylfason has been professor of economics at the University of Iceland since 1983, research professor 1998–2004, and professor emeritus since 2021.
 He was visiting professor of public and international affairs at Princeton 1986–1988.
 Prior to this he was an economist at the International Monetary Fund (IMF) in Washington, DC, 1976–1981, in the Exchange and Trade Relations Department (ETR) and briefly the Asian Department, and thereafter a frequent consultant to the Fund until 2013, in the Research Department and the IMF Institute for Capacity Development.

-Thorvaldur has been active in economic research, teaching, and international policy advice and debate as senior research fellow at the Institute for International Economic Studies (IIES) at Stockholm University 1978–1996, research associate at the Center for Business and Policy Studies (SNS) in Stockholm 1996–2004, research fellow at the Centre for Economic Policy Research (CEPR) in London 1987–2009, external research fellow at the Oxford Centre for the Analysis of Resource-Rich Economies (Oxcarre) at Oxford since 2007, and research associate at the Center for Economic Studies (CESifo) at the University of Munich since 1999.
+Thorvaldur has been active in economic research, teaching, and international policy advice and debate as senior research fellow at the Institute for International Economic Studies (IIES) at Stockholm University 1978–1996, research associate at the Center for Business and Policy Studies (SNS) in Stockholm 1996–2004, research fellow at the Centre for Economic Policy Research (CEPR) in London 1987–2009, external research fellow at the Oxford Centre for the Analysis of Resource-Rich Economies (Oxcarre) at Oxford since 2007, and research associate at the Center for Economic Studies (CESifo) at LMU Munich since 1999.
 He was one of five editors of the European Economic Review 2002–2010 and is a fellow of the European Economic Association where he was Council Member (elected position) 1992–1996.
 Further, he has been and remains associate editor of several international economics journals.
 In addition to the IMF, he has been a consultant to the World Bank, the European Commission, the European Free Trade Association (EFTA), the United Nations Development Programme (UNDP), and the United Nations Framework Convention on Climate Change (UNFCCC) as well as the Central Bank of Iceland 1984–1993.
 He was during 1986–1990 chair of the Board of Directors of Kaupthing, a successful securities firm which, following a 2003 merger with the Agricultural Bank of Iceland, then a newly privatized state bank, went astray and collapsed in 2008 with the rest of Iceland’s financial system.
 He held short-term visiting research positions at CESifo in Munich in 1999, University of Copenhagen 2000, Stockholm School of Economics 2010, 2012, and 2017, and Bellagio Center of the Rockefeller Foundation in 2019.
 During 1988–1994 he was chair of the Board of Directors of the Icelandic Opera Society.
 Since 2010, he has been a member of the Board of Directors of the Reykjavík Vocal Academy.